robey/wibble/docs/ast.md

   scope is (name -> type).
 - a few nodes will grow a "type" field to hold the descriptor of the object being created.
+- a node may grow a "coerceType" field to hold the type an expression should be coerced into.

 X = eliminated by transformations